lightning/bolts/02-peer-protocol.md

   - if it has sent `commitment_signed` for an interactive transaction construction but it has not received `tx_signatures`:
     - MUST set `next_funding_txid` to the txid of that interactive transaction.
+    - if it has not received `commitment_signed` for that interactive transaction:
+      - MUST set `next_commitment_number` to the commitment number of the `commitment_signed` it sent.
   - otherwise:
     - MUST NOT set `next_funding_txid`.